Evaluation Specialist (Assistant Cooperative Extension Specialist)

 Research Philosophy: Conduct research to inform evaluation practice (designing and implementing evaluations and evaluation capacity building) and use the experience from practice to conduct further research.

 Biography: As an Evaluation Specialist (Assistant Cooperative Extension Specialist), I intend to conduct research to inform the evaluation practice of ANR colleagues and relevant stakeholders, and work with them to build their evaluation capacity.
 Prior to joining UC Davis, I served as an Evaluation Specialist at the Environmental Resources Center of University of Wisconsin (UW)-Extension, where I worked with extension educators and project partners to plan, develop and implement evaluation of agricultural, conservation and environmental programs.
 Before joining UW-Extension, I worked as a Postdoc at the University of Connecticut and Iowa State University, supporting the evaluation of agricultural, extension and economic development programs.
 I have a bachelor’s degree in Agriculture from A.N.G.R.
 Agricultural University in India, and a master’s and doctoral degrees in Agricultural and Extension Education from A.N.G.R.
 Agricultural University and Iowa State University, respectively.

-- Haigh, T., Koundinya, V., Hart, C., Klink, J., Lemos, M., Mase, A., Prokopy, L., Singh, A., Todey, D., & Wildham, M (in press).
+- Haigh, T., Koundinya, V., Hart, C., Klink, J., Lemos, M., Mase, A., Prokopy, L., Singh, A., Todey, D., & Wildham, M (2018).
 Provision of Climate Services for Agriculture: Public and Private Pathways to Farm Decision-making.
 Bulletin of the American Meteorological Society.

 - Koundinya, V. (2017).
 How to present individual change with Before (Pre) - and After (Post)- survey data?
 Quick Tips 38.
 Program Development and Evaluation Website, University of Wisconsin-Extension.